oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 type "a b" is the same as "b a").
 The meaning of such composite response types is defined by their respective specifications.

+For example, OpenID Connect defines `response_type=id_token` as well as a few other combinations which include additional security features for those flows.

 If an authorization request is missing the "response_type" parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.